Swapnil-ingle/react-projects/basic-projects/tutorial-course/README.md

 ### useReducer

 We use useReducer to change states, as app become more complex you need a proper protocol to changing states.
-This protocol is usually followed by everyone in the team.
+This protocol is usually followed by everyone in the team, and provides a single point of contact for any future changes.

 Every var should be in a single object - conventionally called as state - and every change to these state is done via action called as dispatch.